notaryproject/specifications/specs/trust-store-trust-policy.md

         1. Else validate if the X.509 subject (`x509.subject`) in the `trustedIdentities` list matches with the value of corresponding attributes in the signing certificate’s subject, refer [this section](#trusted-identities-constraints) for details.
 If a match is not found, fail this step.
 1. **Validate Expiry:**
     1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
 If yes, fail this step.
-1. **Validate Trusted Timestamp:**
+1. **Validate Authentic Timestamp:**

     If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
-    1. Validate that the local machine's current time (in  UTC) is within the signing certificate and certificate chain's validity period.
+    1. Validate that the local machine's current time (in  UTC) is within the signing certificate chain's validity period.
 If the validation passes, continue to step 7.
 Otherwise, continue to step 6.2.
     1. Check for the timestamp countersignature in the signature envelope.
         1. If the timestamp does not exist, fail this step.
         1. Verify the timestamp countersignature and validate the `TSTInfo` based on [RFC-3161](https://datatracker.ietf.org/doc/html/rfc3161) and [RFC-5816](https://datatracker.ietf.org/doc/html/rfc5816).